 Russia's main submarine power plant is the OK-650 PWR.
 It uses 20-45% enriched fuel to produce 190 MW.
 The 19,400 tonne Oscar II-class and 34,000 tonne Typhoon-class (NATO name, Akula-class in Russia) ballistic missile subs (SSBN) have two of these reactors with steam turbines together delivering 74 MW, and its new 24,000 t Borei-class ballistic missile sub along with Akula-(Russia: Shchuka-class), Mike- and Sierra-class attack subs (SSN) have a single OK-650 unit powering a 32 MW steam turbine.
 The Borei-class is the first Russian design to use pump-jet propulsion. (displacements: submerged).
 A 5th generation naval reactor is reported to be a super-critical type (SCWR) with single steam circuit and expected to run 30 years without refuelling.
 A full-scale prototype was being tested early in 2013.

-Russia's large Arktika class icebreakers use two OK-900A (essentially KLT-40M) nuclear reactors of 171 MW each with 241 or 274 fuel assemblies of 45-75% enriched fuel as U-Zr alloy and 3-4 year refuelling interval.
+Russia's large Arktika class icebreakers launched 1975-2007 use two OK-900A (essentially KLT-40M) nuclear reactors of 171 MW each with 241 or 274 fuel assemblies of 45-75% enriched fuel as U-Zr alloy and 3-4 year refuelling interval.
 They drive steam turbines and each produces up to 33 MW at the propellers, though overall propulsive power is about 54 MW.
 The two Tamyr class icebreakers have a single 171 MW KLT-40 reactor giving 35 MW propulsive power.
 Sevmorput uses one 135 MW KLT-40 unit producing 32.5 MW propulsive, and all those use 90% enriched fuel.
 (The now-retired Lenin's first OK-150 reactors used 5% enriched fuel but were replaced by OK-900 units with 45-75% enriched fuel.)
 Most of the Arktika-class vessels have had operating life extensions based on engineering knowledge built up from experience with Arktika itself.
 It was originally designed for 100,000 hours of reactor life, but this was extended first to 150,000 hours, then to 175,000 hours.
 In practice this equated to a lifespan of eight extra years of operation on top of the design period of 25.
-In that time, Arkitka covered more than 1 million nautical miles.
+In that time, Arktika covered more than 1 million nautical miles.

 For the next LK-60 generation of Russian icebreakers, OKBM Afrikantov is developing a new reactor – RITM-200 – to replace the current KLT design.
 Under Project 22220 this is an integral 175 MWt PWR with inherent safety features and using low-enriched uranium fuel.
 Refuelling is every seven years, over a 40-year lifespan.
 Two reactors drive two turbine generators and then three electric motors powering the propellers, producing 60 MW propulsive power.
 The first two icebreakers to be equipped with these are under construction.
 For floating nuclear power plants (FNPP, see below) a single RITM-200 would replace twin KLT-40S (but yield less power).

 The KLT-40S is a four-loop version of the icebreaker reactor for floating nuclear power plants which runs on low-enriched uranium (<20%) and has a bigger core (1.3 m high instead of 1.0 m) and shorter refueling interval: 3 to 4.5 years.
 A variant of this is the KLT-20, specifically designed for FNPP.
-It is a 2-loop version with same enrichment but 10-year refueling interval.
+It is a two-loop version with same enrichment but 10-year refueling interval.